sbmlteam/libsbml/README.txt

   Expat, Apache Xerces-C++, and Libxml2.
 LibSBML provides identical functionality and checking of XML syntax is now available no matter which one is used.
-SBML Documents are parsed and manipulated in the Unicode codepage for efficiency (this is Xerces-C++ native format);
-  however, strings are transcoded to the local code page for SBML structures.
+SBML Documents are parsed and manipulated in the Unicode codepage for efficiency; however, strings are transcoded to the local code page for SBML structures.

 * Small memory footprint and fast runtime.
 The parser is event-based (SAX2) and loads SBML data into C++ structures that mirror the SBML